Product Management/Product Development

 - Contribute to internal projects that improve the company’s trafficking and data processes.

 - Escalate any performance issues directly to relevant technology providers.

-- Escalate any usage concerns and provide solution recommends to Account Managers.
+- Escalate any usage concerns and provide solution recommendations to Account Managers.

 - Execute and support paid search campaigns, including but not limited to account setup, strategy development, organization, and management.

 - Manage the setup and day-to-day trafficking of online ad campaigns.